 As you start to explore vendors, you can utilize a bunch of different resources that are available at your fingertips.
 Online searches through Google or Bing will yield a lot of results that can serve as a great starting point.

 Another great way to find a potential cloud backup vendor is to ask other business owners if they use one and if so, what they like and dislike about the service.
-Some of the most well-known vendors in the cloud backup market today are:

 Step Three: Compare Vendors